richie1988/Todo-List-Mtwo/README.md

 ### Usage

-To run the project, execute the following command by opening the vscode with the command
+To run the project, execute the following command by opening the Vscode with the command

 ### Run tests